FailAcademy/learning/wdp-ws-vancouver/_slides/week-01/04-flexbox-slides.md

 # What We've Learned

-1. How (and why!) to use flexbox in lieu of floats and positioning
+1. How (and why!) to use flexbox in lieu of older layout techniques
 2. The difference between flex containers vs. items, and the main vs. cross axis
 3. What a vendor prefix is and why we need them